shader-slang/slang/docs/design/semantic-checking.md

 Name Lookup
 -----------

-Lookup is the processing of resolving the contetual meaning of names either in a lexical scope (e.g., the user wrote `foo` in a function body - what does it refer to?) or in the scope of scome type (e.g., the user wrote `obj.foo` for some value `obj` of type `T` - what does it refer to?).
+Lookup is the processing of resolving the contextual meaning of names either in a lexical scope (e.g., the user wrote `foo` in a function body - what does it refer to?) or in the scope of scome type (e.g., the user wrote `obj.foo` for some value `obj` of type `T` - what does it refer to?).

 Lookup can be tied to semantic analysis quite deeply.
 In order to know what a member reference like `obj.foo` refers to, we not only need to know the type of `obj`, but we may also need to know what interfaces that type conforms to (e.g., it might be a type parameter `T` with a constraint `T : IFoo`).